zhonghongGao/gitskills/README.md

-# gitskillsCreating a new branch is quick.
+#
-hello world!
+gitskillsCreating a new branch is quick & simple. hello world!